H.R. 972: Sloan Canyon Conservation and Lateral Pipeline Act

 Why it matters

-But the bill is not just about preservation.
-It also requires the Interior Department, through the Bureau of Land Management, to grant a right-of-way to the Southern Nevada Water Authority within one year for the Horizon Lateral Pipeline and related facilities.
-That includes temporary and permanent pipeline infrastructure and, outside the conservation area boundary, related powerline, facility, and access road rights-of-way.
-The bill also waives rents and other charges that would normally apply to those rights-of-way.
+But the bill isn't only about preservation.
+It also orders the Interior Department, acting through the Bureau of Land Management, to grant the Southern Nevada Water Authority a right-of-way within one year for the Horizon Lateral Pipeline and related facilities.
+That covers the water pipeline itself plus, outside the conservation area, powerline, facility, and access road routes.
+The water authority pays no rent or other federal charges for it.

 1

-The bill increases the size of the Sloan Canyon National Conservation Area from 48,438 acres to 57,728 acres using a new official map dated May 20, 2024.
+The bill increases the Sloan Canyon National Conservation Area from 48,438 acres to 57,728 acres, using a new official map dated May 20, 2024.

 2